 - Have class supplies such as paper, pens, and pencils for taking notes.

 - Work hard, have fun designing and learning... and graduate!

 Visit the A-B Tech Admissions Overview page for more information.

 Trying to take classes from home or need software?

 Having the right software for the job might help.
 Much of the software we use is also offered at significant discounts to students.
 Talk to your instructor or the bookstore for more details.
 Online courses may have special software used as well.

-Contact the faculty in your program of interest.
+Contact the faculty/advisors in your program of interest.